badivana/Driving-Monitor-in-Python/README.md

 # ⚙️ How It Works

-The system consists of three major components.
+The Driver Monitoring System consists of three major components.

 ## Face Detection